lostpfg/puble/README.md

 Returns:
 An API with methods for publishing and subscribing to events, managing multiple subscriptions, and unsubscribing.

+### useBroadcast
+Simplifies broadcasting events in React Components.
+It uses usePubSub to access broadcasting functionality.

+Parameters:
+- topic: Optional topic name for the events.
+Returns:
+- Function to trigger events.
+It supports optional payload.

 ### usePublisher
 Simplifies publishing events in React Components.
 It uses usePubSub to access publishing functionality.

 Parameters:
 - topic: Optional topic name for the events.
 Returns:
-- publish: Function to trigger events.
+- Function to trigger events.
 It supports optional payload.

 ###  useListener
 Simplifies subscribtion to events in React Components.
 Automatically handles subscription lifecycle with component mounting and unmounting.